 The minimum clearances listed in the preceding table are for fire protection.
-Clearance for servicing the front of the furnace should be at least 24 inches.
+Clearance for servicing the front and rear of the furnace should be at least 24 inches.

-NOTE: The OH6 & OH8 furnaces are approved for closet installation.
-If the OH6 is installed in a closet, it requires two openings in the closet door for combustion air, each having a minimum area of 162 sq.
+NOTE: The OL6 furnace is approved for closet installation.
+If the furnace is installed in a closet, it requires two openings in the closet door for combustion air, each having a minimum area of 162 sq. inches.

-inches.
-The OH8 requires two openings in the closet door, each having a minimum area of 181 sq. inches.
 This free area intentionally exceeds the recommended minimum free area of 1 square inch per 1000 BTUH of input rate.